 My research is primarily focused on using insights from the judgment and decision-making literature to better understand what drives decisions to diversify organizations.
 Within this space, I examine how people’s perceptions of group diversity affect personnel selection decisions and influence how diverse organizations become.
-I also explore how the salience of diversity influences people’s decisions, and leverage this knowledge to design interventions for organizations to increase their gender and racial diversity.
+I also explore how the salience of diversity influences people’s decisions and leverage this knowledge to design interventions for organizations to increase their gender and racial diversity.
 Finally, my secondary research interest is using large-scale field experiments to test interventions to promote positive behavior change in organizations.
-Prior to my doctoral studies at Wharton, I graduated summa cum laude from Princeton University with a BA in Psychology, and minors in Computer Science and Cognitive Science.

 View my CV.